Dollar Tree Carrot Treat Jar

 - I was able to find all my supplies for this clay pot carrot at the Dollar Tree.
 You might even find them in your craft room. :)

-- This easy carrot jar made from a clay pot is perfect as an Easter tiered tray idea.
-I decided to make a candy dish out of it which is why the top is removable, but you can use it as strictly decor and secure the top.
+- Even though I decided to make a candy dish (which is why the top is removable), you can use it as strictly decor and secure the top.
 There are no rules here.

 - For the top greenery, you can use faux greens, felt, raffia, or even fabric strips.
 Use what you have on hand.